viidalepp/auli/publications.md

 ## publications

+(forthcoming) Apotheosis, apocalypse, and the epistemic collapse: technology and the fear of future.
+In *Through the Lens of Dread: Exploring the Meaning-Making of Fear in the Mediasphere*, edited by Merit Maran, Andreas Ventsel, Mari-Liis Madisson.
+Tallinn: Tallinn University Press.

 (forthcoming) Artificial intelligence as a *filter* and as a *philter*. *Lexia.
 Rivista di Semiotica*.

 Arkhipova, Daria; Viidalepp, Auli (2023).
 Lotman’s semiotics of culture in the age of AI: analyzing the cultural dynamics of AI-generated video art in the semiosphere. *Semiotica*, 1−12.
 DOI: [10.1515/sem-2023-0167](https://doi.org/10.1515/sem-2023-0167).